 Speakers will discuss the national security dimensions of global food insecurity.

-September 12, 2018, Austin, Texas – Two of the country’s leading experts in national security will discuss the security dimensions of global food insecurity during an upcoming forum at the LBJ School of Public Affairs at The University of Texas at Austin.
+Sept.
+12, 2018, AUSTIN, TEXAS – Two of the country’s leading experts in national security will discuss the security dimensions of global food insecurity during an upcoming forum at the LBJ School of Public Affairs at The University of Texas at Austin.

 Admiral William McRaven, former UT System chancellor and new LBJ School professor, will join U.S. Representative Michael McCaul (R–TX) for a conversation on food insecurity as a destabilizing factor in countries important to U.S. national security.
 Chris Tomlinson of the Houston Chronicle will moderate.
 The event will occur on September 17 in Bass Lecture Hall from 5:15 PM – 6:45 PM.
 Registration is required.